 Prior to trial, plaintiff demanded $5,000,000 by way of two Code of Civil Procedure section 998 offers.
 Defendants offered $750,000 collectively.
 Later, during trial, defendants issued a high-low offer of $500,000-$2,000,000.
 This offer was rejected by plaintiff.
 During closing arguments, plaintiff black-boarded economic and non-economic damages of $10,000,000.
 The jury returned a defense verdict, finding that Mr. Sabaitis’ client was neither directly negligent nor vicariously liable.
 On March 2, 2016, the California Court of Appeal affirmed the jury verdict and awarded CalPortland its additional costs on appeal in a published decision.

 Mr. Sabaitis is a member of the State Bar of California and the Los Angeles County Bar Association.
 He has served in the past as a judicial arbitrator on numerous occasions in San Francisco and Los Angeles.

-Mr. Sabaitis is an AV rated attorney, a member of The Association of Trial Lawyers of America and The Outstanding Lawyers of America.
-He has been named by Southern California Super Lawyers as a "Super Lawyer" for 2006, 2009 - 2018 and has been recognized by Pasadena Magazine as a "Top Attorney" for the past several consecutive years.
+Mr. Sabaitis is an AV preeminent rated attorney, a member of The Association of Trial Lawyers of America and The Outstanding Lawyers of America.
+He has been named by Southern California Super Lawyers as a "Super Lawyer" from 2009 - 2019.

 |© Copyright 2005.
 All rights reserved.
 For disclaimer click here.Website maintained by West Coast Computer Works|